Silviameteoro/GCAM-LAC_Modeling/README.md

 5) Outputs

 Model outputs from each scenario is stored in an XML database.
-Each database occupies about 2GB of space.
-Given that all databases produced for this study require more than 100 GB of space.
-This dataset is not host here.
+Each database requires about 2GB of space.
+Given that all databases produced for this study require more than 100 GB of space, this dataset is not hosted here.
+However, in the folder "Model Outputs" we provide all specific parameters used in this analysis.